Introduction

 Application Guide

-Step 1: Select a reputable commercial enzyme-based drain cleaner.
-Look for products with positive reviews that indicate effectiveness for similar types of clogs.
+Step 1: Select a reputable enzyme-based drain cleaner.
+Look for products with positive reviews indicating their effectiveness on similar clogs.

-Step 2: Adhere to the instructions provided on the product label.
-Typically, you will need to pour a designated amount of the solution into the drain.
+Step 2: Adhere to the instructions on the label, typically requiring you to pour a specified amount into the drain.

-Step 3: Allow the cleaner to sit for the suggested duration, often overnight, to enable the enzymes to work on the clog.
+Step 3: Allow the cleaner to sit for the recommended duration, often overnight, to enable the enzymes to work on the clog.

-Step 4: Rinse the drain with warm water to remove any lingering debris and the cleaning solution.
+Step 4: Rinse the drain with warm water to remove any remaining debris and cleaning solution.

 What to Expect